ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/BackUp.rst

   ============== =======

   Description
-    	Compute path to pose error code.
+    	Backup error code.
 See ``BackUp`` action message for the enumerated set of error codes.

 Example
 -------